History of ACR Messina: A.C. Messina: numerous mergings

-AC Riunite Messina
+A.C.
+Riunite Messina

 In 1947, the two teams AS Messina and Giostra Messina were united as one merged club Associazione Calcio Riunite Messina, abbreviated as AC Riunite Messina.

-Success in the League: 1950s and early 60s
+Success in the League: 1950s and early 1960s

 The 1950s for Messina began in glorious fashion, they were crowned champions of Serie C under the management of Yugoslavian manager Mihaly Balacics.
 Messina did not falter in Serie B, during their first season in the league they avoided relegation.
 Giuseppe Melazzo and the Comitato Reggenza owned the club during this new period of relative success.

 During the following season, Messina finished 3rd.
 This period was also notable in Sicilian football for the rivalry between Messina and Catania, similar to the one the club's shared in the 1930s.
 The two clubs performed respectfully in terms of final positions in Serie B during the early 50s, with Catania gaining promotion to Serie A in 1954.
 Statistically, Messina were the more dominant club in the Sicilian derby during this period, winning 4 games and losing 2; the other 2 games finished as draws.

 Throughout the rest of the 1950s, Messina remained in the division as a whole finishing in a respectful position.
 Goffredo Muglia took over as president in 1958 to begin a brand new era for the club.
 For the first time in their history, Messina were crowned champions of Serie B during the 1962–63 season.
 The race for the championship was a very close one which went down to the last day of the season, with Messina finishing above Bari and Lazio.

 For their first ever season in Serie A, the football squad for Messina included; Morelli, Brambilla, Stucchi, Pagani, Dotti, Peruvian Benitez, Ghelfi, Fascetti, Morbello, Canuti and Clerici.
 Messina's first game in Serie A took place on 15 September 1963, it ended in a 3–1 defeat against Sampdoria at Stadio Luigi Ferraris.
 As a whole the first part of the season was not a success, they won only 2 games, but they managed to turn it around in the second half of the season, with 7 wins; beating Juventus (1-0), Fiorentina (1-0) and Sampdoria (4-3).
 The surge of wins in the latter part of the season helped them stay up, finishing 14th.

 The next season for the club in Serie A would not be so fortunate, they were relegated in 17th place.
 Some notable high points of the season included a 1–0 victory over Roma at the Stadio Olimpico.
 A team from Rome would also be the opposition for Messina's other most impressive result of the season, they stunned Lazio by beating them 4–0 on the last day of the season.